(Fixed): 'Add-Apt-Repository Command Not Found' Error on Ubuntu/Debian

 Method #1: Update Local Ubuntu Repositories

-First, you need to open the “terminal window” and enter the command in order to update repositories.
+First, open the “terminal window” and enter the command to update repositories.

 Sudo Apt Get Update command in Ubuntu